Carbon Lehigh Intermediate Unit

 Carbon Lehigh Intermediate Unit #21 (CLIU), located in Schnecksville, Pennsylvania, is one of twenty nine Intermediate Unit Educational Service Agencies created by an Act of the General Assembly of Pennsylvania in 1971.
-CLIU provides services to 14 public school districts, non-public schools in its service region, and two vocational-technical schools (located in Carbon County and Lehigh County).
+CLIU provides services to 14 public school districts, non-public schools in its service region, and two vocational-technical schools located in Carbon County and Lehigh County in Pennsylvania.

 The agency has no taxing power.
 Its revenues come from federal grants, state grants, private grants, annual payments from each public school district in its region and charges to individuals for some services like driver's education.
 The agency provides many services including specialized special education services and training for teachers to meet their state mandated continuing professional education with some offered online.
 CLIU21 also operates a Librarians' Consortium for librarians from public libraries, private libraries, school libraries and higher education librarians.

-The CLIU serves as a coordinating agency for the purpose of bringing together several school districts, vocational schools, businesses, higher education and community groups.
+CLIU serves as a coordinating agency for the purpose of bringing together several school districts, vocational schools, businesses, higher education and community groups.
 The agency is governed by a board made up of one member from each participating public school districts.
-The members are appointed from the sending school board's elected members.
+Members are appointed from respective school boards.
 Each local school board reviews and must approve the intermediate unit's annual budget in the spring of each school year.

-Dr. Elaine E. Eib is the Executive Director (contract April 17, 2014 - April 17, 2018, salary $149,972 in 2014).
-Kimberly A. Talipan serves as the Assistant to the Executive Director (salary $140,349 in 2015).
-Employees of all Pennsylvania Intermediate units are members of the PSERS state teacher pension system.
-The teacher and administrator retirement benefits are equal to at least 2.00% x Final Average Salary x Total Credited Service.
-(Some teachers benefits utilize a 2.50% benefit factor.)
-After 40 years of service, Pennsylvania public school teachers and administrators can retire with 100% of the average salary of their final 3 years of employment.

-The agency serves the following school districts:
+The agency serves the following 14 school district in the Lehigh Valley and Northeastern Pennsylvania: